-Anne Pissaridou, chair of the environment, transport and sustainability committee, was reported to the party’s compliance unit last week.
+Anne Pissaridou, who chairs the council’s Environment, Transport and Sustainability Committee, was reported to the party’s compliance unit last week.

 In May last year, Labour won just one more seat than the Green party.

 Councillor Anne Pissaridou said: “I am deeply sorry for my actions and any distress I have caused to the Jewish community.